amnaasuleman/QA-Portfolio/quranly-testing/README.md

-# Quranly App - Self-Initiated Manual Testing Project
+# Quranly App - Manual Testing Project

 This project is part of my QA learning journey.
-I chose the Quranly app — a popular Islamic habit-tracking app — to practice real-world manual testing.
+I chose the Quranly app, a popular Islamic habit-tracking app, to practice real-world manual testing.
 All testing was done independently without affiliation to the Quranly team.

 ---